FC5570/topgg-vote-receiver/README.md

 ## Events

-1. 'voted' _(data)_ - Emitted when a user votes for the bot. `data` is an object which contains info of the user who voted and other details.
+1. 'voted' _(vote)_ - Emitted when a user votes for the bot. `vote` is an object which contains info of the user who voted and other details.

 ## API